At a Glance

 Some tips for your application 🫡

 Understand the Role: Read the job description carefully to understand the expectations for the Computing Teacher position.
-Highlight your ability to teach KS 3/4/5 and any relevant experience you have in this area.
+Familiarise yourself with the curriculum and the specific requirements for teaching KS 3/4/5.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for teaching computing and your commitment to student success.
-Mention how you can contribute to the department and support students' learning, aligning your skills with the school's values.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for teaching Computing and your ability to inspire students.
+Mention any innovative teaching methods you plan to use and how you can contribute to the department's success.

 How to prepare for a job interview at Wayman Education